-- Frequent grammatical errors, but essay/response is comprehensible. - Limited vocabulary. - May have numerous errors in spelling and other conventions of the written language.
+- Frequent grammatical errors, but essay or response is comprehensible. - Limited vocabulary. - May have numerous errors in conventions of the written language (spelling, accents, punctuation, paragraphing, etc.).

 2 Weak Command

 - Serious grammatical errors that force a sympathetic reader to supply inferences. - Very limited and/or repetitive vocabulary. - Pervasive errors in the conventions of the written language.